apikzorian/P3-BehavioralCloning/README.md

 ## Synopsis

-In Project #3 - Behavior Cloning, we were asked to train a neural network that would enable a car to drive itself.
-Using a driving simulator provided by the amazing people at Udacity, we could use the "Training Mode" and drive around a track, collecting images taken by 3 cameras around the car, as well as driving specifications.
+In Project #3 - Behavior Cloning, we were asked to train a neural network that would enable a car to drive itself around a simulated track.
+Using a driving simulator provided by the amazing people at Udacity, we could use the "Training Mode" and drive around a track, simultaneously collecting images taken by 3 cameras around the car, as well as driving specifications.
 These images are stored locally, and the paths to each set of images, along with the driving specifications at the moment the picture was taken, are stored in a spreadsheet called driving_log.csv.
 These specifications include speed, steering angle, and throttle.
 With this information, one should be able to train a neural network to associate each image with a specific steering angle.
 Once this model is compiled, we could activate the "Autonomous Mode" in the simulator, and by running the model, the car should be able to continuously drive around the track.
+We were able to complete this project by using a number of augmentation techniques and experimenting with different types of models to achieve the ultimate goal of driving a full lap without crossing the lines of the track.

 ## Requirements